MSP: A Multi-step Screening Procedure for Sparse Recovery: Theoretical results

 \end{prop}

-Since the first step estimator of MSP is the Lasso solution, Proposition~\ref{prop} can be seen as proving the property for the Lasso estimator.
-We obtain this result by using the bound between $\beta_S$ and $\hat \beta^{[1]}_S$.
-Error bounds of the Lasso are known from past work \citep{bickel2009simultaneous,meinshausen2009lasso, negahban2012unified}.
-Our proof uses this bound to illuminate the containment relationship between $S$ and $\mA^{[1]}$.
-It supports the backward deletion structure of MSP that we can deletes the variables which do not belong to $\mA^{[1]}$ since they are irrelevant with high probability.
+\rmk{Since the first step estimator of MSP is the Lasso, Proposition~\ref{prop} can be seen as proving a property for the Lasso estimator.
+We obtain this result by using the bound of $l_2$-norm error between $\beta$ and $\hat \beta^{[1]}$, which is known from past work, e.g. \citet{meinshausen2009lasso} and \citet{negahban2012unified}.
+Proposition~\ref{prop} supports the backward deletion strategy of MSP, which removes the variables that do not belong to $\mA^{[1]}$ as they are irrelevant with high probability.}

-During Proposition~\ref{prop}, we assume $\lambda_0/\sqrt{n} = 4\sigma \sqrt{\log p}$, which is the same as that of Lasso satisfying the error bounds with high probability, while Lasso's model selection consistency requires larger tuning parameter, i.e. $K n^{(1+c_4)/2}$ where $c_1 < c_4$.
-Hence when $n$ is large, the error bound and selecting the true model of Lasso cannot hold at one time.
-We solve this problem by iterations.
+\rmk{We set $\lambda_0 = 4\sigma (n\log p)^{1/2}$, which is the same as that for Lasso in order to achieve the error bound, while Lasso's model selection consistency requires a larger tuning parameter, i.e. $K n^{(1+c_4)/2}$ where $c_1 < c_4$.
+Hence when $n$ is large, the estimation accuracy and selection consistency cannot hold at the same time for Lasso.
+We solve this problem using an iterative strategy.}

-According to the property of the Lasso's solution, the first step of MSP shrinks a huge number of coefficients to zero, i.e. $|\mA^{[1]}| \leqslant n$.
-After the first step, other steps of MSP estimate the nonzero set under low-dimensional settings, and the active set $\mA^{[k]}$ continue decreases until convergence.
-Now we show the convergence rate of error bound and the sign consistency of MSP in the following.